| Title: | Interface to the 'Nominatim' API |

 A brief description of the type of amenity.

-Data extracted on 03 April 2024.
+The data were extracted on April 3, 2024.

 https://wiki.openstreetmap.org/wiki/Key:amenity